 WFH as a strategic initiative

-With the recent conditions across the world, many organizations had to rethink about their way of working.
-Obviously for certain businesses working from home (WFH) was not a new thing, but for majority it was challenging.
+With the recent conditions across the world, many organizations had to rethink their way of working.
+Obviously for certain businesses working from home (WFH) was not a new thing, but for the majority, it was challenging.
 We all know WFH is not new.
 However, some of the business leaders are struggling to deal with the nature of the WFH.
 In this article, I am trying to share my view on “Why” they see it as a challenge and “How” they should see it as an opportunity.

 The new rules of WFH

 With more people working remotely, we should not be trying to replicate the same working rules, regulations, and styles.
-Introducing the mandated working shifts (if it’s not really necessary), tracking the total number of working hours through traditional HR systems, use formal communication and managers going behind the individuals on work distractions during the daytime would not be futuristic.
+Introducing the mandated working shifts (if it’s not necessary), tracking the total number of working hours through traditional HR systems, use formal communication, and managers going behind the individuals on work distractions during the daytime would not be futuristic.
 At least now you must trust your employees and delegate the work.
 For me “Manager or Leads can focus on what and teams/individuals can decide how best they can satisfy that and how best they can work to achieve that.
-Managers should model the behaviour they want to see in others.
+Managers should model the behavior they want to see in others.
 Be extra flexible.
-Specially during this period managers should be more flexible than ever.
-You need to frequently talk to your team and ask the challenges they face, be open for negotiating the work schedules and windows, or even shorter work shifts on given days.
+Especially during this period managers should be more flexible than ever.
+You need to frequently talk to your team and ask about the challenges they face, be open to negotiating the work schedules and windows, or even shorter work shifts on given days.
 As leaders or managers, you must have already taken hard decisions by now.
 So, why not you remove your traditional hat?

 Opportunity won’t last long

 Given the situation, you might not be able to facilitate everything.
-But, at least coming out from the standard operating practices mindset and be open and flexible for the changes is really important at this moment.
+But, at least coming out from the standard operating practices mindset and be open and flexible for the changes is important at this moment.
 If we carefully look at the history, every disruption has helped the business to open new opportunities.
-Ex – new org structure, temporary work agreements, contractor models, etc. So, why not we choose WFH as a strategic initiative and see the possibility of utilizing it for our own advantage?
+Ex – new org structure, temporary work agreements, contractor models, etc. So, why not choose WFH as a strategic initiative and see the possibility of utilizing it for our advantage?
 You can revisit the utilities, real estate costs, rentals, and all other overhead costs.